Truck Parking Usage Prediction with Decomposed Graph Neural Networks: Experiments

 \subsection{Data Collection and Pre-processing}

-A collaborative effort among eight states in MAASTO led to the development of a real-time, multi-state Truck Parking Information Management System (TPIMS).
-Operational since 2019, the TPIMS data archival system (TPIMS-DAS) has archived over 100 million records of truck parking information (until October 2023).

-Figure \ref{fig:truck_parking} shows all truck parking sites in the MAASTO states and where we have collected parking data.
-Currently, TPIMS-DAS has archived data from 144 parking sites (public and private) of the eight participating MAASTO states.
+Figure \ref{fig:truck_parking} (Left) shows all truck parking sites in MAASTO states and where we have collected parking data.
+Currently (as of Oct, 2023), TPIMS-DAS has archived data from 144 parking sites (public and private) of the eight participating MAASTO states.
 The number of current sites reporting data in each state is Iowa: 44, Illinois: 19, Kansas: 18, Kentucky: 13, Michigan: 14, Minnesota: 7, Ohio: 18, and Wisconsin: 11.
 About 160,000 parking records are archived in TPIMS-DAS daily; hence more than 1000 records per site on average.
-Due to maintenance periods in some sites and a lack of consequent data, we picked 105 sites for the graph construction and usage prediction.
+Due to maintenance periods in some sites and a lack of consequent data, we picked 104 sites for the graph construction and usage prediction.
+Right figures on Figure \ref{fig:truck_parking} show average occupancy rate in daily and monthly from our previous research \cite{rei2023}.

-Before applying our model, we handled the raw data in the appropriate format.
+To apply TPIMS data in our model, we pre-processed the raw data in the appropriate format.
 We extracted dependent features from archived data following the formats in Table \ref{tab:desc_feature}.
-Week ID, day ID, and hour ID are dynamically changed, and other features are statically decided.
-These features were identity encoded and used as the input features of nodes.
-The occupancy rate is calculated using available data and capacity and the target feature of the model.
+Week ID, day ID, and hour ID are dynamically changed, and others are static features corresponding to each site.
+These features were identity encoded and used as the input features of the nodes.
+The occupancy rate is calculated using the available data and capacity and is the target feature of the model.

-Edges are composed of two different sites, and with the characteristics of road networks, not all nodes are connected.
-To realize that, we selected the sites within 40 miles, which is approximately a 30-minute driving distance, and connected them for a single connected graph and regional subgraphs.
-The randomly connected graph used to train models connects all sites within the same group.
+Edges connect two different sites, and nodes are partially connected with the characteristics of highway networks.
+Following that, we selected sites within 40 miles, which is approximately a 35-minute driving distance, then connected them to construct single connected graph and regional subgraphs.
 Each edge has the actual driving distance as weights extracted from Bing Maps Locations API.
-One problem exists: data is collected in different frequencies.
-For this research, we used 10-minute frequency data, but some sites have higher data collection frequencies.
-Therefore, we interpolated the occupancy rate data, taking the average of two consecutive values to fill in the blank data.
-Other dynamic features were determined as the same number of previous values.
+For this research, we used 10-minute frequency data, while some sites have different data collection frequencies.
+Therefore, we interpolated the occupancy rate data with the linear interpolation.
+Other dynamic features were determined to be the same number as the previous timestep.
+Please refer to more details from here (\url{https://github.com/raynbowy23/TPIMSDataset}).